Today’s Wonder of the Day was inspired by Jessica. Jessica Wonders, “What did George Washington Carver wonder?” Thanks for WONDERing with us, Jessica!

-After the Civil War, Southern farmers dedicated most of their acreage to growing cotton, which depleted the soil over time.
-In the early 1900s, the boll weevil destroyed most of the cotton crops, leaving farmers searching for better alternatives.
+After the Civil War, Southern farmers used most of their land to grow cotton.
+Over time, this hurt the soil.
+It became very difficult to get anything to grow.
+In the early 1900s, the boll weevil destroyed most of the cotton crops.
+That left farmers looking for other crops to grow.

-Carver believed alternative crops could be both a source of food and a source of other products, the sale of which could greatly improve farmers’ quality of life.
-Carver’s crop rotation idea revolutionized Southern agriculture by making it more sustainable.
+Carver believed these crops could also be both a source of food and other products.
+He believed their sales would greatly improve farmers’ quality of life.
+Carver’s crop rotation idea improved southern farming by making it more sustainable.

-Despite generating many ideas for alternative uses for various crops, Carver applied for only three patents during his lifetime: one for cosmetics and two for paints/stains.
+Despite coming up with all these uses for various crops, Carver applied for only three patents during his lifetime.
+One was for cosmetics, and the other two were for paints and stains.
 He didn’t profit from most of his ideas.

-Instead, he freely shared his discoveries.
-He was quoted as saying about his ideas, "God gave them to me.
+Instead, Carver freely shared his discoveries.
+About his ideas, he once said, “God gave them to me.
 How can I sell them to someone else?”

-He once rejected a job offer from Thomas Edison that would have paid him an annual salary of $100,000 (more than $1 million in today’s dollars), choosing instead to continue his work as a university researcher.
-In 1940, he donated his life savings to establish a foundation for continued agricultural research.
+Carver also improved racial relations, mentored children, wrote poetry, and painted.
+He once turned down a job offer from Thomas Edison.
+It would have paid him a yearly salary of $100,000 (more than $1 million in today’s dollars).
+Instead, he chose to continue his work as a researcher.
+In 1940, Carver donated his life savings to set up a foundation for continued agricultural research.